zuplo/docs/docs/articles/rename-or-move-project.md

 ![Import existing project](/media/source-control/image-1.png)

-You should see a list of Orgs and Repos - pick the source repo you wanted to move and click **Create Project from Repository**.
+You should see a list of organizations and repositories - pick the source repository you wanted to move and click **Create Project from repository**.

-Your new project will now be connected to this repo and ready to go.
+Your new project will now be connected to this repository and ready to go.

-NOTE - assets and data that is not 'code' and stored in the repo will not be moved.
-Things that will not be moved when renaming a project include:
+NOTE - assets and data that isn't 'code' and stored in the repository won't be moved.
+Things that won't be moved when renaming a project include:

 - API Key consumers
 - Environment variable values